owam96/RF-ASK-sYmBoLs/README.md

 ## Transmitter Module

 The code written for the transmitter module assumes a joystick module is connected to the microcontroller.
-The position of the joystick is "encrypted" into symbols and sent over UART to the receiver module.
+The position of the joystick is encoded into symbols and sent over UART to the receiver module.

 Transmitter code is available in the file: RF_ASK_Tx_sYmBoLs_JoyStick